slatedocs/slate/source/index.html.md

 | --------- | --------------- | ------------------------------------------ |
 | item      | PurchasableItem | The item you wish to purchase at the shop. |

-Here are the advantage of all items:
+Here is the advantage for all items:

 | Item        | Type             | Bonus Value |
 | ----------- | ---------------- | ----------- |